valeriadeangel/RAPIDstudy/README.md

 # RAPIDstudy
-Data analysis for the RAPID study
+Data analysis for the RAPID study.